aleVargass/portfolio/README.md

 I´m Ale Vargas and this is my portfolio. ✋

-I used: JS, CSS, Figma and Git
+I used: JS, SCSS, Figma and Git